Siadjeu/Calling-variant-Stacks/README.md

 # Calling-variant-Stacks

-this script is only for documentary purposes
+This script is only for documentary purposes